wuquan723/Ferret-single-cell-data-from-Matsuzaki-lab/README.md

 md5sum: 14af659698bfe681bcbc3cabb3e42f43

+Matrix files can be shared if you contact us below.

 This file(2020_CR_E25_to_P10_for_share.tar.xz) is used for basic pipeline analysis using seurat.

-Anyother request for R script can be contact with: go.quan.8w@kyoto-u.ac.jp and matsuzaki.fumio.2w@kyoto-u.ac.jp.
+Any request for R script and data can be contact with: go.quan.8w@kyoto-u.ac.jp and matsuzaki.fumio.2w@kyoto-u.ac.jp.